 - Migraines

-What alternatives are there?
-Instead of:
+What alternatives are there instead?:

 White Potatoes | Use: sweet potatoes, yams, turnips, parsnips, plantains, rutabaga. |